Character Card Overview

 - Rarity: The color of the border indicates its rarity, which is an approximate indicator of it’s power and value.
 Green represents Uncommon.

-Most items will have Attribute row requirements which will determine 1) the minimum required values to equip the item and 2) the allowed position(s) in which an item can be placed on the character sheet.
+Many items will have Attribute row requirements which will determine 1) the minimum required values to equip the item and 2) the allowed position(s) in which an item can be placed on the character sheet.
 In addition, many items will gain stat boosts from the attribute row they are equipped on.
 Consider the Field Legplates below:

 - The red and orange colored squares that do not have values overlaid determine the position.
-The left side must be placed on either the Strength or Constitution row.
+The left side must be placed on the either the Strength or Constitution row.

 Throughout the game, characters will obtain numerous useful items to aid them in their quest.
 Items are gained through a number of different avenues, including simply finding them in plain sight, finding hidden treasure, from defeated enemies that drop them, through trade, and rewards from NPCs.